ghostpad/ghostpad/README.md

 - A "continue" feature, which can be used to generate text mid-story, starting at your cursor.
 - A library for your world info and text.
 Individual memories, author's notes, and world info entries can be saved.
 These can then be combined together, allowing for a "building block" style experience when designing scenarios and characters.
 - Real time edits.
 Instead of syncing with the server when you defocus the text editor, your changes always take effect immediately.
+- WPP to text.
+If you've ever designed a character using the WPP format and wanted to combine it with plain text, you can now do this with the "Insert WPP in Text" button.

 Ghostpad began as a lightweight personal project that I built so I could more comfortably use LLMs from my couch.
 It continued to grow and evolve until I decided it's worth sharing with the world.